 The root of bitterness is underground; it is easy to hide and camouflage.
 Seldom do you find anyone who will admit that they are a bitter person.
 They will either deny it or disguise it.
 A bitter person is hypersensitive, ungrateful, insincere, holds grudges, and has mood swings.

-The Fruit Of Bitterness: Bitterness will affect you physically, emotionally, and spiritually because the fruit of bitterness is an acid that destroys its container.
+Bitterness will affect you physically, emotionally, and spiritually because the fruit of bitterness is an acid that destroys its container.
 When your heart is bitter, God will not be real to you be.
 Why?
 Because hatefulness and holiness do not dwell in the same heart.
 And without holiness you will not see the Lord (see Hebrews 12:14).

-The Eradication Of Bitterness - How to Get Rid of the Root
+The Eradication Of Bitterness - How to Get Rid of the Root?

 There are three steps to eradicating bitterness:

 1. Let God Reveal It.
 Sometimes people say, "I know my heart, there's no bitterness in me."
 Truth of the matter is you don't know your heart.
 God's Word tells us, "The heart is deceitful above all things, and desperately wicked: who can know it?"
 (Jeremiah 17:9).
 A deceitful heart cannot diagnose a deceitful heart.
 You need to let God the Holy Spirit do radical surgery.